-2 Vent Pipe
+4 Vent Pipe

-The vent pipe is the primary pressure relief valve and will release pressure in excess of the desired pressure.
+The vent pipe is the primary pressure relief valve and works in conjunction with the pressure regulator to release pressure in excess of 15 pounds.
 The pressure regulator sits loosely on the vent pipe.
-The replacement vent pipe (2A) has a different look but still functions the same way as the original one for your canner.
+The replacement vent pipe (OA) has a different look but functions in the same way as the original one.